Finleap/engineering.finleap.com/content/posts/2020-02-17-invalidating-cloudfront.md

 ### Configuring the Gitlab settings

-To keep the deployment configuration and the parameters (such as access keys, secrets and Cloudfront distribution ID) separate, we'll use a Gitlab environment variable which will be substituted into the config at runtime.
+To keep the deployment configuration and the parameters (such as access keys, secrets and Cloudfront distribution ID) separate, you'll use a Gitlab environment variable which will be substituted into the config at runtime.

 In the Gitlab project, select the `CI/CD` option from the `Settings` area in the left-hand sidebar, and add a new `Variable`.
 The `Key` is up to you - I use `PROD_CLOUDFRONT_DIST`.
 The `value` is the Cloudfront distribution ID from the prerequisites.